THEOplayer/samples-android-sdk/Background-Playback/README.md

 More information on how to use the [Media Session Connector] can be found on its documentation page and the Android developer pages describing [Building a video app] and [Building an audio app].

-## Guides
+## THEO Docs

-This app is an extension of a [THEO Basic Playback] application.
-For help with getting started with THEOplayer, Android Studio and Android Media Sessions feel free to check related guides:
+This app is an extension of [THEO Basic Playback] application.
+For help with getting started with THEOplayer or Android Studio feel free to check [THEOplayer documentation]

-* [THEO Knowledge Base - Android Studio Setup]
-* [THEO Knowledge Base - Virtual and Physical Devices]
-* [THEOplayer How To's - THEOplayer Android SDK Integration]

 ## Quick Start